 Compensable damages for plaintiffs who succeed in negligence claims may include medical bills, rehabilitation expenses, therapy costs, lost income and benefits, property damage, pain and suffering, and more.
 As these examples show, they may extend to both objective and relatively subjective forms of harm.Wrongful Death Claim

 If a rear-end accident was tragically fatal, certain surviving relatives may be able to obtain damages through a wrongful death claim.
 They typically include medical bills, funeral expenses, and damages based on their relationship to the victim, such as loss of companionship, support, and consortium.Statute of Limitations

 It is important to note that accident victims in Florida only have a restricted time to take legal action.
 This time period is known as the statute of limitations.
-Under state law, a victim must file a personal injury claim within four years from the date of an accident.
-Wrongful death claims have a shorter statute of limitations and must be filed within two years.Explore Your Options with a Fort Myers Lawyer after a Motor Vehicle Collision
+Under state law, a victim must file a personal injury claim within 4 years from the date of an accident.
+Wrongful death claims have a shorter statute of limitations and must be filed within 2 years.Our Legal Team

-At Lusk, Drasites and Tolisano, our motor vehicle collision attorneys can advocate for residents of Fort Myers, Naples, and other cities who have been involved in a rear-end collision.
+Our Florida car accident attorneys can advocate for residents near Cape Coral, Fort Myers, and Naples who have been involved in a rear-end collision.
 We understand the physical, emotional, and financial toll that car accidents can take on victims and families.
-We also represent injured individuals from Port Charlotte, Lehigh Acres, and Sarasota.
-Feel free to call us at (800) 283-7442 or contact us through our online form to set up a free consultation.
+Feel free to call us at (800) 283-7442.